 In person: Visit your local county elections office to apply for advance voting.

-Military and oversees voting: Military and overseas voters can register with Federal Services voting and vote by mail, fax, or electronically from outside their county.
+Military and overseas voting: Military and overseas voters can register with Federal Services voting and vote by mail, fax, or electronically from outside their county.
 Learn more here.

 SUBMITTING AN ABSENTEE BALLOT

 Location and time: Advance ballots are sent and accepted 20 days before the election.
 You may also vote in person in the county election office up to 20 days before the election.
 See specific times, locations, and updates here.

 Early voting qualifications: To vote early, Kansas offers registration for advance voting.
 Any registered voter may vote before election day.